elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

-`195.
-Most ratios in Plain English programs are defined as literals at compile-time (like "1/2" or "1/3").
+195. Most ratios in Plain English programs are defined as literals at compile-time (like "1/2" or "1/3").
 But sometimes a programmer might define a ratio at run-time, using other variables (like "Put the percent / 100 into a fraction.")
 Keep in mind that our Compiler agrees with the great mathematician Leopold Kronecker that  "The dear God created the whole numbers; all else is menschenwerk."
 So when somebody says something like 0.333333333..., we think, "What he's really trying to say is simply 1/3, 1 part out of 3."
-In any case, this is the guy who compiles "run-time ratios":`
+In any case, this is the guy who compiles "run-time ratios":

 `To compile a term given a rider (runtime ratio):`